 For a more detailed look at your desk usage, admins can download a copy of desk reservations in CSV format via Analytics > Exports > Desk tab.
 This feature is available for Pro plans & above, with total time range available increasing per plan:

-Select the date range (up to 90 days in the future) and click Email Download Link.
-You will receive an email with a link to download the report.
-Note: The link expires after 2 hours.
+Select the date range (up to 90 days in the future) and click Email CSV to download a link.
+You'll receive an email with a link to download the report.
+Note, that the link expires after 24 hours.

 The data is stored in UTC.
 We recommend adding an additional day on each end of the export date range to ensure all relevant data is included for your timezone.